meme6574/dlsite_rename/README.md

 RJ352628
 RJ352741
 # Future update?
-1. solve halfwidth and fullwidth's problem (?/\: etc), in the example, it cannot rename because of "?"
+1. solve halfwidth and fullwidth's problem (?/\: etc), in the example, it cannot rename because it contains "?" in the name